ome/omero-documentation/omero/sysadmins/limitations.rst

 Depth of scanning prior to import
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The import might fail if the hierarchy of folders is exceeding the depth of scanning (default: 4).
-For formats using deeper hierarchy of folders such as  `OME-NGFF <https://ngff.openmicroscopy.org/latest/>`_ use ``--depth 10`` to set the depth of scanning of 10 (or more if necessary) as described in the :doc:`command-line (CLI) importer </users/cli/import>`.
+For formats using deeper hierarchy of folders such as  `OME-NGFF <https://ngff.openmicroscopy.org/latest/>`_ use :option:`omero import --depth` option to set the depth of scanning of 10 (or more if necessary).

 .. _minmax_limitation: